wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on April 30, 2015.
+   This Internet-Draft will expire on May 19, 2015.

-Contavalli, et al.       Expires April 30, 2015                 [Page 1]
+Contavalli, et al.        Expires May 19, 2015                  [Page 1]

-Internet-Draft        Client Subnet in DNS Requests         October 2014
+Internet-Draft        Client Subnet in DNS Requests        November 2014

 Copyright Notice